Diving at Tabarca Island

 Difficulty – easy (suitable for all divers from Open Water)

+This is one of the best dive sites at Tabarca Island, located in the Interior Reserve.
 It is called “Escull Negre” which means black rock in Valenciano, the language of the Valencian Community.
 It submerges from the water on the south face of the island.

 Escull Roig